-Huntington program (AMT-130)
+Huntington's disease program (AMT-130)

-AMT-130 is our gene therapy candidate targeting Huntington's disease that utilizes an AAV vector carrying a microRNA ("miRNA") specifically designed to silence the huntingtin gene.
-AMT-130 has received orphan drug designation from the FDA and Orphan Medicinal Product Designation from the EMA.
-On April 8, 2019, we announced that the FDA granted fast track designation for AMT-130.
+AMT-130 is our novel gene therapy candidate for the treatment of Huntington's disease.
+AMT-130 utilizes our miQURETM proprietary, gene-silencing platform and incorporates an AAV vector carrying a miRNA specifically designed to silence the huntingtin gene and the potentially highly toxic exon 1 protein fragment.
+AMT-130 has received orphan drug and fast track designations from the FDA and Orphan Medicinal Product Designation from the EMA.